2025 Featured Performers

 The Friday night concert also requires a special ticket.

-7 PM Friday Concert – Seperate Tickets Required
+7 PM Friday Concert – Separate Tickets Required

 If you paid for concert tickets for Friday night, those have been set aside for you and you will be able to pick those up with your registration packets when you check-in at Festival Headquarters